 Global Speaker, Author and Expert on Customer Experience & Customer Loyalty

-Talks about customer-driven growth earned through creating top-notch customer experiences.
+Jeanne talks about customer-driven growth earned through creating top-notch customer experience.

-Former Chief Customer Officer at Lands’ End, Microsoft, Coldwell Banker and Allstate Corporations.
-Author and Co-Founder of the Customer Experience Professionals Association
+Jeanne Bliss is Former Chief Customer Office at Land's End, Microsoft, Coldwell Banker and Allstate Corporations.
+She is a best-selling author & Co-Founder of the Customer Experience Professionals Association.

-Past clients include: AARP, Johnson & Johnson, Kaiser Permanente, Krispy Kreme, Loreal, MGM Resorts, Salesforce
+Past clients include: AARP, Johnson&Johnson, Kaiser Permanente, Krispy Kreme, Loreal, MGM Resorts, and Salesforce.

 Jeanne Bliss helps companies and people become the best version of themselves.
 She guides them to define, build and live the behaviours and actions that will fuse customers to them - and ultimately create deep and memorable relationships.
 Creating these enhanced relationships has been Jeanne’s singular mission for over 35 years.